 - All of the professors teaching in the Entrepreneurship Department have managed successful businesses.
 Learn management skills from a professor who has lived it.

-- MBA core courses offered weeknights, alternating weekends or during the day on the main campus, alternating weekends on all other campuses and online.
+- MBA core courses offered weeknights, alternating weekends or during the day on the main campus, alternating weekends at select other campuses and online.
 Entrepreneurship courses are offered weeknights on the main campus.

 - Program can be completed in as little as 21 months.